-There was a mysterious white object bobbing in the Gulf.
-Our cruise ship had cleared the Yucatan straits, re-entered the Gulf of Mexico and was heading back to New Orleans.
+Hearing about her sudden nautical adventure reminded me of an episode from a few years ago: There was a mysterious white object bobbing in the Gulf.
+Our cruise ship had cleared the Yucatán straits, re-entered the Gulf of Mexico and was heading back to New Orleans.

-News of the oil spill and those hurtful pictures of the greasy slick reminded me of that day at sea and just how big the Gulf is.
-This was to be a full day at sea, and for most of that time, the view was nothing but a plain of green water surrounding the ship to the horizons at all sides.
-There was not even a passing ship to wave to.
-It was the sort of day for which cruise entertainment directors plan games and events to keep the passengers amused, but for the moment, the Gulf was providing its own drama.
+That trip impressed me with just how big the Gulf is.
+This was to be a full day at sea and for most of that time the view was nothing but a plain of green water surrounding the ship to the horizons at all sides.
+There was not even a passing ship upon which to wave.
+It was the sort of day for which cruise Entertainment Directors plan games and events to keep the passengers amused, but for the moment the Gulf was providing its own drama.

-I hurried to my room to grab my binoculars, the lenses of which became immediately foggy once moved from the air conditioning to the balmy outdoors.
-I wiped the lenses furiously as the ship approached the object. crew members leaned over the rail to get a better view.
-The ship slowed.
+I hurried to my room to grab my binoculars; whose lens became immediately foggy once moved from the air conditioning to the balmy outdoors.
+I wiped the lens furiously as the ship approached the object.
+Crew members leaned over the rail to get a better view.
+The ship was slowed.
 Soon the object was drifting alongside us.